 #1: Not lowering your game requirements

 One of the main reasons why there could be a slowdown in gaming could be the fact that you set all gaming requirements to the maximum.
 You might have upgraded your gaming system, but if you don’t have such kind of money, you can just consider lowering the gaming requirements.
-Problems such as high texture resolutions, high screen resolutions, maximum graphics options and high render quality can cause a lagging problem during gaming.
-Virtually all online gaming will comprise of menu screen that allows you to go to the Options and settings, this means you can experiment with all options; you may want to reduce the screen resolution, reduce the texture resolution or lower the graphics demand.
+Problems such as high texture resolutions, high screen resolutions, maximum graphics options, and high render quality can cause lagging problems during gaming.
+Virtually all online gaming will comprise of the menu screen that allows you to go to the Options and settings, this means you can experiment with all options; you may want to reduce the screen resolution, reduce the texture resolution or lower the graphics demand.

 Lowering the horsepower output of your online gaming also involve tweaking your graphic card in order to reduce its requirements.
-The use of anti-aliasing for instance can help eliminated the jagged edges around gaming objects.
-Tweaking also ensures smoothness of the gaming experience.
+The use of anti-aliasing for instance can help eliminate the jagged edges around gaming objects.
+Tweaking also ensures the smoothness of the gaming experience.
 Making use of anisotropic filtering will also enhance the texture of the gaming system.
 All you have to do is to open up the graphic card settings, then go to the “Advance settings’ or “3D settings”, and then turn off these settings if you suspect that your gaming PC video card is incapable of handling such options.

 #2: Update the driver of the video card of your gaming PC

-Often times, your gaming PC can handle graphics, sounds and other components of the gaming, however, the video card driver might be outdated and that could be the cause of the slowdown in gaming.
+Oftentimes, your gaming PC can handle graphics, sounds, and other components of the gaming, however, the video card driver might be outdated and that could be the cause of the slowdown in gaming.

-To check whether the driver of your video card is up to date, simply right-click on “My computer” icon, and then click on “properties”, before clicking on “system”, and “Device manager”, and then click on “Display Adapters”.
+To check whether the driver of your video card is up to date, simply right-click on the “My computer” icon, and then click on “properties”, before clicking on “system”, and “Device manager”, and then click on “Display Adapters”.
 Simply check on the brand of your graphics card and then go to the website of the manufacturer and download the latest version of the graphics card driver.